camden-bock/maine-thesis/README.md

 The files in the Documentation folder serve both as the documentation for this class file and as an example of its use.

-### skeleton
+### template

-The skeleton folder contains a basic document structure which you can use as a template for your own thesis.
+The template folder contains a basic document structure which you can use as a template for your own thesis.

 ## Contributing